Configure a SAML identity provider using the Search API

 11. Enter the Relying party SAML 2.0 SSO service URL.

-This URL must point to the Search API SAML authentication provider you will create once your IdP has been configured, and it must include the unique identifier of your Coveo organization in the query string (see Create an Authentication Provider).
+This URL must point to the Search API SAML authentication provider that you’ll create once your IdP has been configured, and it must include the unique identifier of your Coveo organization in the query string.

 https://platform.cloud.coveo.com/rest/search/v2/login/mySAMLAuthenticationProvider?organizationId=mycoveoorganizationg8tp8wu3